Home » Water Softening » Water Softener Guides » 10 Reasons for Standing Water in the Water Softener Salt Tank

 Piston Stack

-A piston stack (also known as a spacer stack) in water softener systems controls the water flow in and out of the tank.
-This stack can be worn out due to overuse or damaged by dirt and sediment that have found their way to the softening unit.
+The piston stack (also known as a spacer stack) in water softener systems controls the water flow in and out of the tank.
+This stack can be worn out due to overuse or damaged by dirt and sediment that have found their way into the softening unit.

-That said, replacing piston stacks requires the help of a professional.
+The only way to resolve this issue is to replace the piston stack.
+Yet, replacing piston stacks requires the help of a professional.
 If you attempt to do it yourself, you might cause further complications.
-Therefore, we recommend you contact the company and ask for assistance.
+Therefore, we recommend you contact the manufacturer and ask for assistance.

-Additionally, you might install a sediment filter to prevent solid material from entering and damaging your device.
+Additionally, you should consider installing a sediment filter to prevent solid material from entering and damaging your device.

 The System